 What Is Social Commentary in Literature?
 Meaning, Examples, and Why It Still Matters Today

-You know, if you’ve ever wondered what is social commentary in literature, it’s really about how writers use stories to talk about real-life problems in society.
+You know, if you’ve ever wondered what social commentary in literature is, it’s really about how writers use stories to talk about real-life problems in society.
 Think of it like this: instead of writing an essay about injustice or inequality, an author builds a world, creates characters, and lets their experiences show those issues in action.
 Through the story, we start to see what’s right, what’s unfair, and how people deal with those challenges.

 Take 1984 by George Orwell or To Kill a Mockingbird by Harper Lee, both use fiction to show powerful truths about freedom, justice, and morality.
 That’s social commentary in action.
 It’s storytelling that makes you think deeper about how the world works.